 1. Microsoft Power BI (Best Overall for Retail)

-Best for: Small to mid-size retailers already using Microsoft 365
+Best for: Small to mid-size retailers already using Microsoft 365, especially clothing stores needing real-time dashboards

 Strengths: